davidaavilar/pcs-sizing/README.md

-# Prisma Cloud License Sizing Script
+# Cortex Cloud License Sizing Script

 ## TODO

 - AWS:
     - It only works for a single account, not for Organization yet.
 It must be execute by AWS Account.
 - GCP:
     - It only works for a single project, not for Organization yet.
 You must specify the ProjectID.
+Only work for Compute workloads, not for DSPM assets yet.
 - OCI:
     - It only works for the OCI tenant for Home Region.
 Not for OKE nodes yet.